Xitee1/ha-thermostat-valve-controller/README.md

 Based on my AppDaemon script: https://github.com/Xitee1/AD-ThermostatController

-Because I now have more thermostat and the appdaemon version requires you to misuse the generic_thermostat integration which just doesn't work good when used like this and all the manual work that is needed, I'm creating an integration for this.
+Because I now have more thermostats and the appdaemon version requires you to misuse the generic_thermostat integration which just doesn't work good when used like this and all the manual work that is needed, I'm creating an integration for this.

 Goal for this is: